- General Instructions

 For information about EINs and federal tax deposits, see Pub.
 15, Pub.
 51, and Pub.
 80.

 To ensure fair and equitable treatment for all taxpayers, EIN issuances are limited to one per responsible party, per day.
 For trusts, the limitation is applied to the grantor, owner, or trustor.
 For estates, the limitation is applied to the decedent (decedent estate) or the debtor (bankruptcy estate).
 This limitation is applicable to all requests for EINs whether online, telephone, fax, or mail.

 You can apply for an EIN online (only for applicants in the U.S. or U.S. possessions), by telephone (only for applicants outside of the U.S. or U.S. possessions), by fax, or by mail, depending on how soon you need to use the EIN.
 Use only one method for each entity so you don’t receive more than one EIN for an entity.

 Apply for an EIN online.

 If you have a legal residence, principal place of business, or principal office or agency in the U.S. or U.S. possessions, you can receive an EIN online and use it immediately to file a return or make a payment.
-Go to the IRS website at www.irs.gov/businesses and click on Employer ID Numbers.
+Go to the IRS website at IRS.gov/Businesses and click on Employer ID Numbers.

-The principal officer, general partner, grantor, owner, trustor, etc. must have a valid Taxpayer Identification Number (SSN, EIN, or ITIN) in order to use the online application.
+The principal officer, general partner, grantor, owner, trustor, etc., must have a valid Taxpayer Identification Number (SSN, EIN, or ITIN) in order to use the online application.
 Taxpayers who apply online have an option to view, print, and save their EIN assignment notice at the end of the session.
-(Authorized third party designees will receive the EIN; however, the EIN assignment notice will be mailed to the applicant.)
+(Authorized third party designees see Line 18 instructions.)

 If you have NO legal residence, principal place of business, or principal office or agency in the U.S. or U.S. possessions, you can't use the online application to obtain an EIN.
 Please use one of the other methods to apply.